 Schools & Child Care

-On March 30, Governor Tom Wolf announced that all K-12 Pennsylvania schools will be closed until further notice.
-This also includes career and technical schools, physical and cyber charter schools, intermediate units, state universities, and childcare centers operating in any of those schools.
+On April 9, Governor Tom Wolf announced that all K-12 Pennsylvania schools will be closed for the remainder of the 2019-2020 academic year.
+Though physical school buildings are closed, remote learning will continue.
+This order also includes career and technical schools, physical and cyber charter schools, intermediate units, state universities, and childcare centers operating in any of those schools.

 You can read more about these guidelines on the Pennsylvania Department of Education’s website.